Aaqib-Ahmed-Khan/Aaqib-Ahmed-Khan/README.md

 - 👋 Hi, I’m @Aaqib-Ahmed-Khan
 - 👀 I’m interested in machine learning and app development.
-- 🌱 I’m currently learning javascript,c,DSA in C++
+- 🌱 I’m currently learning javascript,C,DSA in C++
-- 💞️
 - 📫 How to reach me
 - 😄 Pronouns: ..
 - ⚡ Fun fact: like playing mobile games.